Skip to content

 let result = await cedarling.authorize_multi_issuer(request);

-// Check decision
+// Check result — single decision (no per-principal breakdown)

 if (result.decision) {